okubiochloe32-dot/guessing-game/README.md

-This is a guessing game app made to be really tricky but fun.
+This is a guessing game website made to be really tricky but fun.